 I have been flooded with emails this past week from investors worried about the new Bear Market.
-Warren Buffet once said it was better to “embrace the bear market” than to fear it and he is right.
+Warren Buffett once said it was better to “embrace the bear market” than to fear it and he is right.
 Bear markets bring enormous opportunities for investors.
 Let’s take a quick general look at a few strategies that can be employed in a bear market.
 I will write in more detail about each strategies as the days pass but for now here are a few strategies that have served me well in bear markets.

 Before commencing the article consider reading Bear Market Definition to understand bear markets in general.